-To receive support requests from your customers at an external email address (instead of your Zendesk Support email address), you need to forward email received at your external email address to an email address in your Zendesk account.
+As described in Choosing the email addresses to receive support requests, you can receive support requests at an external email address (instead of a Zendesk Support email address).
+To do so, you need to forward email that’s coming into your external email account (Gmail, for example) into Zendesk Support.

 You configure email forwarding in your own email account, not in Zendesk Support.
 Exactly how this is done depends on the email provider you're using.
 A number of email providers allow you to create email forwarding rules so that you can select the incoming mail that should be forwarded to your Zendesk account.

 Follow the steps for your email provider to set up forwarding.

 If you need help setting up automatic forwarding, reach out to your email provider for assistance.